al1kss/unit1/Project/main.md

 | 19      |                                                                          |                     |                                                                        |                                                                                                                                                                                                                                                                               |

 ## Record of Tasks
+There are few tasks only because I try to do everything at once and therefore it is recorded as one task
 | Task Number | Planned Action                                | Planned outcome                                                 | Time estimated | Target Completion Date | Criterion |
 |-------------|-----------------------------------------------|-----------------------------------------------------------------|----------------|------------------------|-----------|
 | 1           | 1st Meeting with the client                   | Obtained a problem definition, understand what the situation is | 10 min         | Sep 7                  | A         |